 At 230cm x 90cm, sleeping space is adequate.
 If you’re claustrophobic you might want to give this tent a miss.

-The two vestibules each have doors and can be usage as storage areas.
+The two vestibules each have doors and can be used as storage areas.
 The larger will hold two rucksacks.
-The smaller will accommodate a couple of pairs of walking boots and a few pieces of gear.
+The smaller one will accommodate a couple of pairs of walking boots and a few pieces of gear.

 What most people notice about the Laser Compact 2 is the weight: a mere 1.23 Kg.
 This is the perfect tent for anyone wanting to reduce the weight on their back.
 There are lighter tents available, but few are as tough as this one.
 And they’re way more expensive too.